sailfishdell/sailfish/README.md

         - /redfish/v1/odata
         - /redfish/v1/$metadata

-    - The /redfish/v1 should either redirect to /redfish/v1/ or it should be treated identically

     - HTTP Request Headers:
         - Accept (shall) (rfc7231) "Indicates to the server what media type(s) this